isabelxklee/react-lecture/README.md

 * Create a functional component that renders all the SuperHi team members as a `<TeamMember>` component.

 #### 3. Create a class component called `TeamMember.jsx` inside the `src` directory.
-* Each team member card should display their personal information and have an "Edit" button and "Delete" button.
+* Each team member card should display their personal information and have a "Give a star" button and "Remove" button.

 #### 4. Write a fetch GET request in `App.js` to pull in our data.
 * Use `componentDidMount()`.
-* Set the local state after completing the fetch request.
+* Update the local state with our new array of team members after completing the fetch request.

 #### 5. Create a class component called `NewMemberForm.jsx`.
 * Create an HTML form that lets you add a new team member.
 * There should be input fields for: name, role, picture, and location.
+* No need to create an input field for stars because everyone starts with 0!

 #### 6. Create event handlers for the form.
 * Add `onChange` event handlers for each input field that updates the local state.